GrandpaBond/pxt-flexfx/README.md

 -----------------------------------------------------------------------
 -----------------------------------------------------------------------
 # Acknowledgements
-Credit must go to Bill Siever (on the Micro:bit Developer Slack Forum) for his experienced insights into the workings of the Micro:bit run-time, and his unstinting assistance in navigating the complex process of publishing an Extension.
-Credit must also go to Martin Williams (of the Micro:bit Educational Foundation) for his meticulous appraisals and generous inputs that have been invaluable in developoing and evolving the FlexFX design.
+Credit must go to Martin Williams (of the Micro:bit Educational Foundation) for his meticulous appraisals and generous inputs that have been invaluable in developing and evolving the FlexFX design.

 > Open this page at [https://grandpabond.github.io/pxt-flexfx/](https://grandpabond.github.io/pxt-flexfx/)